JuliaWeb/Hyperscript.jl/README.md

 I'd like to create a more comprehensive guide to the full functionality available in Hyperscript at some point.
 For now here's a list of some of the finer points of the library:

+* All nodes and node properties are immutable — any nodes derived from existing nodes will be conceptually distinct entities.
-* Calling an existing node with with more children will append them to the existing children.
+* Calling an existing node with with more children creates a new node with the new children appended to the existing children.
-* Calling an existing node with more attributes will add an new attributes and _override_ any existing ones.
+* Calling an existing node with more attributes will create a new node whose attributes are the `merge` of the existing and new attributes.
 * `div.fooBar` adds the CSS class `foo-bar`.
-To add the class `fooBar`, you can use the dot syntax with a string: `div."fooBar"`
+To add the camelCase class `fooBar` you can use the dot syntax with a string: `div."fooBar"`
 * The dot syntax always _adds_ to the CSS class.
 This is why chaining (`div.foo.bar.baz`) adds all three classes in sequence.
 * Tags defined with `@tags_noescape` only "noescape" one level deep.
 Children of children will still be escaped according to their own rules.